stevej763/next-blog/_posts/solid-single-responsibility-principle.md

 ## Example

 The best way I find of really beginning to understand these concepts is with a coded example.
 What follows is a very simple implementation of the single responsibility principle at work.
-Imagine we have a application that needs to handle some user input, in this case through the command-line, but the concept would work the same way if it was from an HTTP request, messaging service or any other form of client.
+Imagine we have an application that needs to handle some user input, in this case through the command-line, but the concept would work the same way if it was from an HTTP request, messaging service or any other form of client.
 Here we have a class called `CommandLineInputHandler`.
-This class receives some input in the form of a string, and the end goal is to have this text saved to a database somewhere after it has been sanitised, such as trailing spaces or non-standard characters and removed, maybe even something to prevent Remote Code Execution (RCE).
+This class receives some input in the form of a string, and the end goal is to have this text saved to a database somewhere after it has been sanitised, such as removing trailing spaces, non-standard characters or checking for an attempt at Remote Code Execution (RCE).

 ```
 public class CommandLineInputHandler implements InputHandler {